-Tony Blair Foundation: Senior Advisor, Tony Blair Africa Governance Initiative
+Tony Blair Foundation: Senior Advisor, Tony Blair Institute for Global Change

-Dan Hymowitz is a Senior Advisor with the Tony Blair Africa Governance Initiative (AGI) where he is responsible for thought leadership.
-Dan’s previous roles with the organization have included serving as Acting Director of Development and External Relations and working alongside the head of the Ebola response in Greater Monrovia, Liberia to help devise and implement a strategy to tackle the final cases of Ebola in the country for the Tony Blair Africa Governance Initiative (AGI).
+Dan Hymowitz is a Senior Advisor with the Tony Blair Institute for Global Change where he is responsible for thought leadership.
+Dan previously served as Acting Director of Development and External Relations and worked alongside the head of the Ebola response in Monrovia, Liberia to help devise and implement a strategy to tackle the final cases of Ebola in the country for the Tony Blair Africa Governance Initiative (AGI).